nickg/nextcellent/readme.txt

 - If you are getting performance problems, go with NextCellent.
 - If you need peace of mind right now, go with NextCellent.
 - If you are managing large amounts of sites, and you need update-and-forget without FTP (like InfiniteWP or ManageWP), go with NextCellent.
+- Keep in mind also that every issue existent on version 1.9.13 would eventually exists on 1.9.14, since this is the very first release.
 - NextCellent is a place where you can download and install currently an older, 'stable' version.

 = I am a developer , would be wise to create plugins based on NextCellent? =

 - That is another good question.
 Since NextCellent is a branch from NextGEN 1.9.13, I will do my best to keep it, stable.
-I can assure is the code will lack of dramatic changes over the time, unless there is a big need to do that.
+Time will say if I am right.
+What I can assure is the code will lack of dramatic changes over the time, unless there is a big need to do that.

 = Are you related with Alex Rabe or PhotoCrati? =